 - Общие симптомы почечной недостаточности 3.
 General symptoms of renal failure

-The most common kidney diseases
+The most common kidney disease

 - interstitial nephritis;

-- ischemic kidney disease (infarction).
+- ischemic kidney disease (heart attack).

 Classification of renal pathologies